brakjatequantumcore-afk/quantumcore-showcase/README_QUANTUMCORE.md

 # QuantumCore Systems Showcase

-> Curated portfolio of symbolic, AI-powered, and simulation-based systems developed by Pedro Paulo Lopes de Santanna (BRAKJATE PARVATURE.001).
+> Curated portfolio of symbolic, AI-powered, and simulation-based systems developed by Pedro Paulo Lopes de Santanna.
 > Below is a sample of the 30+ systems created.
 More available on request.

 ---